Markov Decision Processes under External Temporal Processes: Guarantees for the Existence of Almost-Optimal Solutions

-Here, $x_t$ is the mark of the external event that occurred at time $t$.
-If no event occurred at time $t$, then $x_t = 0$.
+Here, $x_t$ is the mark of an external event that occurred at time $t$.
+If no event occurs at time $t$, then $x_t = 0$.

-Because of the interference from external events, the decision process $(S, A, r, \gamma, Q)$ does not remain an MDP since the transition function is being perturbed by external events.
-However, the corresponding decision process $\cM_X = (\bar{S}, A, r, \gamma, Q_H)$ is a Markov Decision Process because all the factors that affect the transitions are included in the augmented state $\bar{s} \in \bar{S}$.
+Due to the influence of external events, the decision process $(\S, \A, Q, r, \gamma)$ does not remain an MDP because the transition function is perturbed by external events.
+However, the corresponding decision process $\M_X = (\bar{\S}, \A, \bar{Q}, r, \gamma)$ is an MDP, where $\bar{Q}$ is the transition kernel on the augmented state $\bar{s}$, because all factors that affect the transitions are included in the augmented state $\bar{s} \in \bar{\S}$.

-Now, the state space of this MDP is infinite-dimensional and poses several challenges.
-However, per Assumptions A2 and A3 in Section~\ref{sec:formulation}, distant past events do not affect the transition probabilities during the current time step, with the total variation of the effect of events older than $t$ time steps on the transition dynamics and event distribution being bounded by $M_t$ and $N_t$ respectively.
-This allows one to study the possibility of finding a suitable policy that only depends on a finite horizon of past events.
-The following result formalizes this.

-\begin{theorem} Suppose the MDP and the external process satisfy the assumptions (A1-A3) and the regularity conditions (B1-B5).
-Then, we have the following. \begin{enumerate}[leftmargin=*] \item There exists a deterministic optimal policy for the augmented MDP and a corresponding optimal value function $V^*$ that satisfies the optimal Bellman equation. \item For any $\epsilon> 0$, there exists a horizon $T$ and a policy $\pi^{(T)}$ that depends only on the current state and past $T$ events such that
+Furthermore, the state space of $\M_{X}$ is infinite-dimensional.
+However, Assumptions \textbf{(A2)} and \textbf{(A3)} in Section~\ref{section:formulation} allow one to study the possibility of finding a suitable policy that only depends on a finite horizon of past events.
+In this context, we present the following results. \begin{theorem} Suppose the MDP $\M$ and the external process satisfy the assumptions \textbf{(A1-A3)} and the regularity conditions \textbf{(B1-B5)}.
+Then, we have the following. \begin{enumerate}[(1)] \item There exists a deterministic optimal policy for the augmented MDP $\M_X$, with corresponding optimal value function $V^*$, that satisfies the optimal Bellman equation. \item For any $\epsilon> 0$, there exists a time horizon $T$ and a policy $\pi^{(T)}$ that depends only on the current state and past $T$ events such that

 That is, for every required maximum suboptimality $\epsilon$, there exists a corresponding ``finite-horizon" policy that achieves that $\epsilon$-suboptimal value.

-The magnitude of $T$ depends on the rate of convergence of the series $\sum_t M_t$ and $\sum_t N_t$. \end{enumerate} \end{theorem}
+Further, the past event horizon $T$ required for $\epsilon$-suboptimality is $T$ that satisfies

-This result confirms that the formulated problem is well-posed, with an optimal solution that can be approximated using a tractable policy that is a function of the current state and only a finite history of events.
-This approximation can be as accurate as necessary based on the properties of the exogenous event process and the size of the event history considered.
+\end{enumerate} \end{theorem} This result guarantees that the formulated problem is well-posed, with an optimal solution that can be approximated using a tractable policy that is a function of the current state and only a finite history of events.
+This approximation can be as accurate as necessary based on the properties of the exogenous event process and the size of the event history.
+To prove Theorem~\ref{thm:nonstationary_optimality}, we establish the following result, whose proof is given in Appendix~\ref{proof:nonstationary_lemma_approx}.